jacksund/simmate/docs/home.md

 ### Scalable to Clusters
-At the beginning of a project, you may want to write and run code on a single computer and single core.
-But as you run into some intense calculations, you may want to use all of your CPU and GPU to run calculations.
-At the extreme, some projects require thousands of computers across numerous locations, including university clusters (using SLURM or PBS) and cloud computing (using Kubernetes and Docker).
-Simmate can meet all of these needs thanks to integration with a custom `SimmateExecutor` (the default), [Dask](https://github.com/dask/dask), and/or [Prefect](https://github.com/PrefectHQ/prefect):
+Simmate is designed to scale with your project.
+Whether you're working on a single computer or need to use all your CPU and GPU for intense calculations, Simmate has you covered.
+For large-scale projects requiring thousands of computers across multiple locations, including university clusters (using SLURM or PBS) and cloud computing (using Kubernetes and Docker), Simmate integrates with a custom `SimmateExecutor` (the default), [Dask](https://github.com/dask/dask), and/or [Prefect](https://github.com/PrefectHQ/prefect):

 === "schedule jobs"
     ```python